 The Cardinals win, 16-0, but the gate receipts from the sellout crowd count the same.
 And, with the stock market having crashed a few days ago, the Steam Roller need all the help they can get.
 As it turns out, it's not enough: The team gets through the 1930 and '31 NFL seasons, and folds, a victim of the Great Depression.

-November 6, 1931: Peter John Collins is born in Kidderminster, Worcestershire, England.
+Also on this day, Peter John Collins is born in Kidderminster, Worcestershire, England.
 In 1958, he won the British Grand Prix, but a few weeks later was killed in a crash at the German Grand Prix.
 He was only 26.

 November 6, 1932: Ronald Saunders (no middle name) is born in Birkenhead, Cheshire, England.
 A striker for Portsmouth and a few other teams, he managed Norfolk club Norwich City to promotion to Division One in 1972.
 He moved on to Birmingham club Aston Villa, and won them the League cup in 1975 and 1977, before winning the League in 1981 -- Villa's only League title since 1910.